416 Ilam Road, Fendalton, Christchurch 8052

 Published by Better Health Osteopathy on 23 February 2020, Sports Injuries

-An Osteopath is focused on taking a holistic (or whole body) approach to helping you achieve your running and rehabilitation goals.
-An Osteopath has a strong knowledge of the anatomy including the bones, tissues, joints and muscles and how they work together to help you run at optimum functionality.
+An Osteopath takes a holistic approach, considering the whole body to help you achieve your running and rehabilitation goals.
+They have in-depth knowledge of anatomy, including bones, tissues, joints, and muscles, and their interplay for optimum running functionality.

 Common Osteopathic Techniques For Runners

 • Rehabilitation Exercises.
-Your Osteopath will recommend specific stretches and/or exercises and designed to both injury recovery and day to day training methods.
+Your Osteopath will recommend specific stretches and/or exercises designed for both injury recovery and day-to-day training methods.

 • Joint Mobilisation.
-Using gentle manipulation and articulation to increase joint mobility and range.
+Gentle manipulation and articulation are used to increase joint mobility and range.

-How can Osteopathic treatment help you with your running?
-Here are our top 5 benefits of using and Osteopath.
+How can osteopathic treatment help you with your running?
+Here are our top 7 benefits of using an Osteopath.

 1. Gaining an edge over your competitors